zxteloiv/zxteloiv.github.io/wiki/nlp/Semantic_Parsing_Papers/index.md

 ### tags

-NAACL-2006, SCFG, WASP, MT technique for alignments,
+NAACL-2006, SCFG, WASP, MT technique for alignments, GeoQuery

 robustness to variations in: